North Korea Fires Two Ballistic Missiles On Eve Of Harris Trip - UrduPoint

 Harris is due to arrive in Seoul on Thursday for a brief visit, during which she will go to the heavily fortified border between North and South Korea.

-The White House has said Harris' visit intends to underscore the importance of the alliance with Seoul.
+The White House has said Harris's trip, which follows a visit to Japan, intends to underscore the importance of the alliance with Seoul.

 Washington is Seoul's key security ally and stations about 28,500 troops in South Korea to help protect it from the North.